Revolut Alternatives: 8 Better Platforms for Growing Companies in 2026

 When not to use Navan

 Navan is built for companies with moderate to high business travel needs.
-For businesses with minimal travel spending but substantial expense management requirements, alternatives like Ramp or Brex offer more spend management automation without travel-specific features.
-The platform's value comes primarily from integrating travel and expenses, which matters less when travel isn't a significant cost center.
+For businesses with minimal travel spending but substantial expense management requirements, alternatives offer more spend management automation without travel-specific features.

 Pricing

-Navan offers a free plan for small teams and $15 per user monthly for most businesses.
+Free plan for small teams, $15 per user monthly for most businesses.
 Enterprise pricing requires direct sales engagement.
-The platform delivers value primarily for companies with moderate to high business travel requirements.

 7. Payhawk: Spend management and procurement